What Are the External Parts of a Car? (Bumper, Fascia & More)

 Understanding Body Panels

-• They include the hood, roof, doors, fenders, quarters, trunk lid, and bumpers.
+- They include the hood, roof, doors, fenders, quarter panels, rocker panels, trunk lid, and bumper covers.

-• Body panels are attached to the frame or chassis of the car.
+- Body panels are attached to the frame or chassis of the car and are often the parts replaced first in a minor collision.

 Frame And Chassis Dynamics